weidongxu-microsoft/openai-in-typespec/.dotnet/README.md

 }
 ```

-To do this streaming using asynchronous calling patterns, use `CompleteChatStreamingAsync` to get an `AsyncResultCollection<StreamingChatCompletionUpdate>` and enumerate via `await foreach`:
+Alternatively, you can do this asynchronously by calling the `CompleteChatStreamingAsync` method to get an `AsyncResultCollection<StreamingChatCompletionUpdate>` and enumerate it using `await foreach`:

 ```csharp
 AsyncResultCollection<StreamingChatCompletionUpdate> asyncChatUpdates